 Perrier’s screenplay, based on a true story, is a simple and contained family drama and coming of age piece.
 We follow Tiffany, who soon assumes the name Jezebel as her webcam alter ego, go from a naive and exuberant worker—who showed up to her first day wearing overalls and a training bra—to a cunning— albeit naive—pro.
 Jezebel, during that span, also meets a man named Bobby in her chats.
 Bobby, who we never see, has a foot fetish and becomes obsessed with Jezebel.
 And for the record, Jezebel finds him to be sweet too.

-When the film opens, Sabrina takes on the persona of a white blonde woman on the phone.
+Within the film, Perrier inserts themes relating to standards of beauty, a normalization of sexual-based work, and female empowerment.
+At one point, Sabrina takes on the persona of a white blonde woman on the phone.
 Moreover, to help Jezebel during her interview she gives her sister a wig.
 As the two sit in front of the mirror, Jezebel gleefully dons the wig with Sabrina’s help.
 The scene becomes a rite of passage for the young 19-year old.
 Blonde hair, even straight long hair, has long been a standard of beauty that Black culture has at various times embraced or ridiculed.

 But Jezebel‘s major theme arrives in the form of female empowerment.
 For the majority of the film, while David and Dom go out drinking, it’s the women who are working.
 And when Jezebel must strip nude for Chuck so he can inspect her body, a scene that has all the trappings of a slave auction, she’s left shaken and scared, but later becomes confident in her sexuality.

 The small ensemble all bring a light touch to their work, especially Perrier and Tenille (who’s in her feature film debut).
 Perrier is laid back and reserved, occupying the weathered surrogate mother role.
 Tenille’s ability to drastically shift from spontaneous glee to a wellspring of anger and hurt is tremendous.
 And by Jezebel‘s end, when both sisters look into the mirror, there’s a resignation and belief that all will be well—even if such conclusions are still left in doubt.